 6. How do I submit poems for the anthology?
 Once you have completed the registration process you can submit poems for the anthology competition.
 There are two submission forms highlighted on the Home Page - one for adults, one for youths.
 Both are managed through SUBMITTABLE.
 Poets do not have to attend the festival to submit poems, but adults that submit poems to the adult anthology competition must pay the submission fee on the SUBMITTABLE site.
 Up to three poems, limited by line length and language, may be included with each submission.

 7. How are poems selected for the anthology?
 The editor or a panel of 3-5 readers reviews and scores each entry.
 Poems are not identified by author, making the reading and potential judging neutral; officials of the festival others associated with the Festival persons are prohibited from submitting to the general pool (there is often a special section for these hard-working volunteers).
-A single poem from among those submitted by each poet, the one receiving the highest weighted score, is advanced to the annual poetry contest.
+A single poem from among those submitted by each poet, meeting the minimal criteria and receiving the highest weighted score, is advanced to the annual poetry contest.

 8. Are prizes awarded for the anthology competition?
 Yes.
 Poems accepted for publication and entered into competition are submitted to a judge, who selects the top winners and honorable mentions.
 The judge changes annually.
 Cash prizes are awarded to the top entries.

 9. What is the Christine Sergeyevna contest?
 This is the contest in which entries from the annual adult anthology are entered.
 The contest honors the memory of Wendy Christina Podwalny, a previous director of AIPF, through use of her pen name.
 There are no extra fees to enter this contest (submission fee is sufficient).